Brazilian Armed Forces: Military history of Brazil

 Since 1648 the Brazilian Armed Forces have been relied upon to fight in defense of Brazilian sovereignty and to suppress civil rebellions.
-The Brazilian military also has three times intervened militarily to overthrow the Brazilian government.
+The Brazilian military also has several times intervened militarily to overthrow the Brazilian government.

 The Brazilian Armed Forces were subordinated to the Emperor, its Commander-in-Chief.
 He was aided by the Ministers of War and Navy in regard to matters concerning the Army and the Armada, respectively.
 Traditionally, the Ministers of War and Navy were civilians but there were some exceptions.
 The model chosen was the British parliamentary or Anglo-American system, in which "the country's Armed Forces observed unrestricted obedience to the civilian government while maintaining distance from political decisions and decisions referring to borders' security".

 The military personnel were allowed to run and serve in political offices while staying on active duty.
 However, they did not represent the Army or the Armada but instead the population of the city or province where elected.
 Dom Pedro I chose nine military personnel as Senators and five (out of 14) to the State Council.
 During the Regency, two were chosen to the Senate and none to the State Council as there was no Council at the time.
 Dom Pedro II chose four military personnel to become Senators during the 1840s, two in the 1850s and three until the end of his reign.
 He also chose seven military personnel to be State Counselors during the 1840s and 1850s and three after that.

 It has built a tradition of participating in UN peacekeeping missions such as in Haiti and East Timor.
 Below a list of some of the historical events in which the Brazilian Armed Forces took part: